Thornbury, Gloucestershire: History

 There is evidence of human activity in the Thornbury area in the Neolithic and Bronze Ages, but evidence of the Roman presence is confined to the Thornbury hoard of 11,460 Roman coins dating from 260 to 348 CE, found in 2004 during the digging of a fishpond.
 The name Thornbury derives from the Old English þornburh meaning 'thorn burh' (fortification).
 The earliest documentary evidence of a village at "Thornbyrig" dates from the end of the 9th century.
-Domesday Book noted a manor of "Turneberie" belonging to William the Conqueror's consort, Matilda of Flanders, with 104 residents.
+Domesday Book noted a manor of "Turneberie" belonging to William the Conqueror's consort, Matilda of Flanders, with 104 residents, after which Turnberrie's community centre is named.

 St Mary's Church, begun in the 12th century with later additions, is the oldest surviving building.
 The town charter was granted in 1252 by Richard de Clare, 6th Earl of Gloucester and lord of the manor of Thornbury.
 (The charter's 750th anniversary in 2002 was celebrated with a "750" flowerbed planted in Grovesend Road.)
 The town grew around the site of its cattle market.
 Thornbury lost its status as a borough in 19th-century local-government reforms, but in 1974 the parish council exercised its new right to designate itself a town council.

 The ancient parish covered an area extending to the River Severn, including the detached area of Rangeworthy until 1866, when this became a separate civil parish.
 In 1894 the western part of Thornbury was detached to form the civil parish of Oldbury-on-Severn and the eastern part to create that of Falfield.

 Thornbury Township, Pennsylvania, founded in 1687, was named after Thornbury, Gloucestershire, by George Pearce, whose wife Ann came from there.
 In 1765 Dr John Fewster of Thornbury presented a paper to the Medical Society of London entitled "Cow Pox and its Ability to Prevent Smallpox".
 Fewster influenced his friend and colleague Edward Jenner, pioneer of vaccination.